setch3000/gg-mlops-hol/workshop/content/1/1_1/_index.en.md

 touch greengrass-v2-iot-policy.json
 ```

-Please copy and paste the below JSON into the file, and replace [ARN OF IoT Role Alias] with the IoT role alias you've made in the previous section.
+Please copy and paste the below JSON into the file, and replace [ARN of IoT Role Alias] with the IoT role alias you've made in the previous section.
 Also, please don't forget to save the file.